Female Guides Training

-- More than 90 % of the safari guides in the region are male.
+More than 90 % of the safari guides in the region are male.

-- Less than 5% of females are currently receiving regular training, mentorship, and development.
+Less than 5% of females are currently receiving regular training, mentorship, and development.

 In November 2021, we launched a female safari guide project that is targeted at creating job opportunities for local women as safari guides.
 This project aims to develop female safari guides through skills training, mentorship, job shadowing, and rotations at African Bush Camps.

-We received an overwhelming response from over 300 women in Botswana indicating that they were interested in being part of this project.
+We received an overwhelming response from women in Botswana indicating that they were interested in being part of this project.
 We have selected five women for the first cohort.
 The community’s eagerness to get involved is a clear indication of the appetite and demand that exist, highlighting the need for more resources, funding, and partnerships within this sphere.

-This program is a two-year program that will provide theory, practical and on-the-job training at ABC camps as a safari guide.
+This two-year program will provide theory, practical and on-the-job training at ABC camps as a safari guide.
 The women selected for the program will undergo four weeks of theory and four weeks of practical safari training with African Guiding Academy and one week of Mokoro training before they will commence as trainee guides at ABC.
 This program will allow them to gain significant professional experience in travel and tourism, as well as other related fields, such as hospitality.
 Through personal mentorship and relationships, we aim to boost their confidence.
 Our top priority is building a competent group of ABC female guides that will join our renowned group of professional guides.

 Once the project is complete our female guides will be experts in wildlife, conservation, safe practices, photography, natural history, tracking, communication, and patience.